KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-BlaguesAPI by pcurt](https://github.com/pcurt/MMM-BlaguesAPI)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Warning: No LICENSE file.

 ### [MMM-Block by BKeyport](https://github.com/BKeyport/MMM-Block)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Block.js`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.

 ### [MMM-Bluebikes by jschless](https://github.com/jschless/MMM-Bluebikes)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Bluebikes.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-Bluebikes.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.